Last Updated on March 9, 2021 by CanaryDevelopmentAdmin

 In its bilious cladding, chaotic form, adhesive balconies and frenzied facades, it exhibits the absolute worst in shambolic architectural design and cheap visual gimmickryIke Ijeh – Architect and critic

-While I wouldn’t be quite as harsh as that write up from BD design, I think its fair to say the outside of the building is a bit marmite.
+Arguably a harsh write-up from BD design, however, it‘s fair to say the outside of the building is a bit marmite.

 In 2016, the Lincoln Plaza development famously won the Carbuncle Cup, and was named the worst piece of modern architecture that year.

-When picking the cladding for an interesting shaped building, geometric panels in varying shades of beige probably wouldn’t be my first choice.
-This is paired with lime green balconies.
+When picking the cladding for an interesting shaped building, geometric panels in varying shades of beige probably wouldn’t be the first choice of many.
+This exterior cladding is also paired with lime green balconies.

-What the designers were thinking is up for debate, but for balance, as Galliard pointed out in their response to winning the Carbuncle Cup, the development sold out and to this day remains one of the most popular developments in the area.
+What the designers were thinking is up for debate — but for balance — Galliard pointed out in their response to winning the Carbuncle Cup, the development sold out and to this day remains one of the most popular developments in the area.

 Lacks exclusivity of other developments